ASCP in HomeRight Finish Max Sprayer

 - Step back and bask in the beauty of your newly painted piece

 Will I always break out my HomeRight Finish Max for every ASCP application?
-No, but I’m not a fan of painting turned legs/spindles by hand.
+No, but I do not like painting turned legs/spindles by hand.

-Another thing I do not like to paint by hand?
-Slats!
+Another thing I wouldn’t say I like to paint by hand is slats.

-I gathered all my supplies, the handiest of which is that old soup ladle.
+I gathered all my supplies, the handiest of which was that old soup ladle.
 I prefer to ladle my paint rather than pour it.
-This ladle happens to hold about ½ cup of paint.
+This ladle happens to hold about 1/2 cup of paint.
 I have found that if I dip it in water before dipping it in the paint, less paint sticks to it.

-This is the ratio that worked with this ASCP paint—1 cup of paint with 4 tsp water.
+This ratio worked with this ASCP paint—1 cup of paint with 4 tsp water.

-I got a great finish in record time.
+I got an excellent finish in record time.
 You’ll see some drips and runs, but those are from a previous paint job without a HomeRight Finish Max Fine Finish Sprayer.

-I used almost the entire 1 cup of paint.
-Look at the small amount of paint that was left in the paint cup.
-I love that I can use it all the way down to almost the last drop without any spitting or spattering.
-I used the remainder of the paint to do the bottom of the shutter by hand where I had it sitting in the paint booth…the bottom didn’t get done.
+I used almost one cup of paint.
+Look at the small amount left in the paint cup.
+I love that I can use it to nearly the last drop without spitting or spattering.
+I used the remainder of the paint to do the bottom of the shutter by hand while sitting in the paint booth.
+The bottom didn’t get done.

-I felt it needed a little somethin’ so I found these birds in my stash of previously cut vinyl.
-When I have small pieces of vinyl to transfer, I use painter’s tape.
+I felt it needed a little somethin’, so I found these birds in my stash of previously cut vinyl.
+Did you know that I use painter’s tape when I have small pieces of vinyl to transfer?

 I waxed, then lightly distressed, and buffed.
 These magazine racks work great hanging on or leaning against the wall.